 This is sort of a hybrid of idea 1 (separate regions, two-level coordinate) and 2 (all one region, single coordinate).
 In the ten tropic regions, it’s all connected; region crossing is easy and acts like a torus.
 In the ten temperate/polar regions, they’re separate; region crossing requires changing coordinates and directions.
 Like idea 1, there are no distance or angle distortions for local calculations.
 The advantage over idea 1 is that you can have larger continents that cross any boundary that includes one tropic region.
 The advantage over idea 2 is that there are no local distortions.

-This is what I’ve been working towards: you can drive around (WASD or arrows) and you see a hexagonal grid everywhere, but the underlying topology is a sphere.
+This is what I’ve been working towards: you can drive around (WASD or arrows) and you see a hexagonal grid everywhere, but the underlying behavior is approximately a sphere.
 You need to stay away from the pentagons; the danger zones are dark gray hexagons.
 This works on Chrome but not on all browsers.
 Sorry.

 The idea is to adjust triangular regions near the poles to be adjacent to the ones the player is in.
 Then when the player moves away we’ll adjust them back, out of sight.
 The area near the player always looks flat as long as you don’t get near the pentagons.

 I made the tiles fairly large for this demo but in a real game you could have a much larger map with millions of small hexes, and you’d never get too close to the pentagons.
 You can’t allow the player to zoom out to keep this working, unless you’re willing to switch to a 3D sphere view when zooming out.

 Implementation: determine the region the player is in, then draw that region plus the three adjacent regions.
 For this demo however I implemented a slightly easier approach: determine the four-region “column” the player is in, and render those four plus the six neighboring regions.
 I haven’t yet worked out mathematically how far from the pentagons we need to stay but for the demo I just tweaked it until it’s good enough.